rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Modify Nginx server configuration with the following command:

-    cd ~
     sudo vim /etc/nginx/sites-available/default

 The most challenging aspect of making your Hugo blog publicly available with Nginx is getting the configuration correct.
 The arrangement below shows the configuration for two server applications.
-The first allows http://example.com/ to access a server application running on port 8081 and the second http://blog.example.com/ will access our Hugo blog running on port 1313.
+The first allows `http://example.com/` to access a server application running on port 8081 and the second `http://blog.example.com/` will access our Hugo blog running on port 1313.

 ```bash
 # Default server configuration